fmoga/servustalk/README.md

 ### Notes
 * Everyauth fails to parse Google OAuth response once in a while and causes the server to crash.
 Workaround for this is to use the `forever` node.js module when starting the server which respawns the app once it crashes.
 However, this is not necessary during development.
+* Enviornment variables used for webserver port, listen address and mongo connection.
+They are prefixed with SERVUS_

 [1]: http://nodejs.org
 [2]: http://npmjs.org